InternetAdvancedSolutions/Face-Recognotion-system-in-Python/README.md

 1) Training our model, from the images of various given set.
 2) Detection of the face from the sample image.
 3) extracting the various features from the sample detected image.
-4)predicting the image to get the label from our data_folder i.e name of person.
+4) predicting the image to get the label from our data_folder i.e name of person.

 ______________________________________________________________________________________________________